kubernetes/website/content/en/docs/concepts/configuration/even-pods-spread.md

 - Only the pods holding the same namespace as the incoming pod can be matching candidates.

+- Nodes without `topologySpreadConstraints[*].topologyKey` present will be bypassed.
+It implies that:
+    1. the pods located on those nodes do not impact `maxSkew` calculation - in the above example, suppose "node1" does not have label "zone", then the 2 pods will be disregarded, hence the incomingPod will be scheduled into "zoneA".
-- Nodes without `topologySpreadConstraints[*].topologyKey` present will be bypassed - i.e. the pods located on those nodes being disregarded.
-In the above example, suppose a node5 carrying label `{zone-typo: zoneC}` joins the cluster, it will be bypassed due to the absence of label key `zone`.
+    2. the incoming pod has no chances to be scheduled onto this kind of nodes - in the above example, suppose a "node5" carrying label `{zone-typo: zoneC}` joins the cluster, it will be bypassed due to the absence of label key "zone".

-- Be aware of what happends if the incomingPod’s `topologySpreadConstraints[*].labelSelector` doesn’t match its own labels.
-In the above example, if we remove the incoming pod’s labels, it can still be placed onto "zoneB" since the constraints are respected well.
+- Be aware of what will happen if the incomingPod’s `topologySpreadConstraints[*].labelSelector` doesn’t match its own labels.
+In the above example, if we remove the incoming pod’s labels, it can still be placed onto "zoneB" since the constraints are still satisfied.
 However, after the placement, the degree of imbalance of the cluster remains unchanged - it’s still zoneA having 2 pods which hold label {foo:bar}, and zoneB having 1 pod which holds label {foo:bar}.
 So if this is not what you expect, we recommend the workload’s `topologySpreadConstraints[*].labelSelector` to match its own labels.

 - If the incoming pod has `spec.nodeSelector` or `spec.affinity.nodeAffinity` defined, nodes not matching them will be bypassed.